-At one or both of the parents’ request, the court must talk to the child concerning the child’s wishes about the parenting arrangements if the child is of appropriate age.
+At one or both of the parents’ request, the court will talk to the child concerning the child’s wishes about the parenting arrangements if the child is of appropriate age.
 The court is not bound by the child’s wishes and concerns; the child’s wishes are only one factor to be considered.
-Alternatively, a Guardian Ad Litem (GAL) may be appointed at either party’s request to conduct an investigation and provide an independent report and recommendation to the court as to what is in the child’s best interest.
+Alternatively, a Guardian ad Litem (GAL) may be appointed at either party’s request to conduct an investigation and provide an independent report and recommendation to the court as to what is in the child’s best interest.
 Much like the child’s preference, the GAL’s recommendation is just one factor taken into account by the court.
 Other factors include:

-- The child’s mental, emotional and psychological development
+- The child’s mental and psychological development

 - The interaction between the child and other significant persons

 - The child’s adjustment to the home, school and community

 - The ability of a parent to be the legal custodian

 - Whether visitation has been allowed or withheld

 - If one parent intends to move out of state

 The child custody and family law attorneys at Dungan & LeFevre can answer your questions and help you achieve your goals as a parent.
 To learn more, please see these tips regarding child custody determinations.
 To discuss your goals and concerns with a child custody attorney, contact us today.
 Dungan & LeFevre’s family law attorney Jack Hemm represents clients throughout the Miami Valley and Ohio.

 In all cases involving minor children, the court orders a schedule for visitation and parenting time.
 The main consideration will be what is in the best interest of the children, however many factors are considered.
 Each county in Ohio has a standard order of visitation or parenting time.
 These standard orders can be changed to meet the needs of individual children.
 Each case involving visitation is fact-specific.
 It is essential that you meet with a family law attorney immediately to address your concerns, protect your rights and guide you through the complicated process of trying to obtain the level of visitation you want.